-The Lab to Market initiative expands upon a 2011 Presidential Memorandum to increase the economic impact of federally-funded research and development by accelerating and improving the transfer of new technologies from the laboratory to the commercial marketplace.
+The Lab to Market initiative was funded by Congress to increase the economic impact of federally-funded research and development by accelerating and improving the transfer of new technologies from the laboratory to the commercial marketplace.
 As part of the Department of Commerce, NIST performs a critical role in coordinating interagency activities including development of standard tools and practices and the measurement and evaluation of results.

 Interagency Lab to Market efforts focus on five sub-goals: